madetech/blog/INDEX.md

 TODO - Introduction to Devops.
 [View Page](https://www.madetech.com/news/tag/devops)

-* Stop Creating Snowflakes
 * [Your Server Is Not A Pet](posts/your_server_is_not_a_pet.md)
 * Cloud Automation
-* Cloudfoundry
+* Cloud Foundry
 * Vagrant
+* PaaS vs. IaaS, What We've Learned

 ## Software Development
 TODO - Introduction to Software Engineering.